 Useful DMV information

-What to bring to DMV – permit test
+What to bring to DMV for the permit test

-2. Driver’s Education certificate of completion-required for under 17 ½ years old.
+- Driver’s Education certificate: Required for individuals under 17½ years old.

-4. Verification of birth.
-Birth certificate-no photo copies, valid passport, green card, resident alien card or military ID.
+- Verification of birth: Provide a birth certificate (no photocopies), valid passport, green card, resident alien card, or military ID.

-6. Glasses or contacts, if needed for vision test.
+- Glasses or contacts: Bring these if they are required for the vision test.

-What to bring to DMV drive test – road test
+What to bring to DMV for the road test

-1. Permit – MUST be signed by driving instructor and parent / guardian -for minors.
+- Permit: Must be signed by both the driving instructor and a parent or guardian for minors.

-2. Vehicle registration and insurance – must be current.
+- Vehicle registration and insurance: Must be current.

 California Driver Handbook